houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

 4. **Skin in the Game**: Community-driven innovation addressing real-world needs
 5. **Convex Tinkering**: Controlled experimentation showing minimal risk for outsized reward

-What makes F# particularly notable is that these antifragile qualities weren't retrofitted—they were present from day one in its fundamental design.
+What makes F# particularly notable is that these antifragile qualities weren't retrofitted, they were present from day one in its fundamental design.
 Don Syme's vision of a functional-first language that could operate seamlessly in a predominantly object-oriented ecosystem established a foundation of adaptability that has enabled F# to evolve in ways that would have been difficult to predict at its inception.

-This represents the ultimate fulfillment of Antifragile Design For Systems—not just surviving technological shifts but actively thriving as new computational paradigms emerge.
+This represents the ultimate fulfillment of Antifragile Design For Systems, not just surviving technological shifts but actively thriving as new computational paradigms emerge.
 F#'s deep foundations have created a system uniquely positioned for the future of computing, where volatility becomes advantage and disruption becomes opportunity, transforming each new challenge into a pathway for greater success.

 ## References